NESCent/popgenInfo/CONTRIBUTING.md

-Creating and submitting workflow vignettes
+#Creating and submitting workflow vignettes

+##What is a workflow vignette?

-Who should contribute
+##Who should contribute?

+##How do I write a workflow?

+##How do I submit a workflow?